-2. Are there any prerequisites for dual credit?
+2. Are there any special prerequisites for DC courses?

-Certain DC courses may have a prerequisite/other enrollment requirements (such as a placement test) on the KSK or college partner side.
-Additionally, some courses require a C or higher to progress to the next course in sequence.
-Please see the individual course description in the KSK high school course catalogue for information.
+Certain DC courses may have a prerequisite/other enrollment requirements (such as a placement test) that need to be met for KSK and/or HPU.
+Please see the individual course descriptions in the KSK high school course catalogue or the “Current Course Offerings” dropdown option under the Courses/Registration tab for specific prerequisite information.

 3. What is expected of a DC student?

-DC college course credits and any associated fees are paid for by KSK.
-Should the student fail or not complete the course, the student account will be billed $100 per college credit (all KSK DC courses are a minimum of 3 credits).
+DC courses are provided for KSK students at no cost to ʻohana.
+All HPU credit hour costs and associated fees are paid by KSK.
+Should a student fail or not complete the course, KSK may bill the student’s KSK account $100 per college credit (all KSK DC courses are a minimum of 3 credits).

 5. How do I register for DC courses?

 The first step to registration is a course request.
-In order to secure dual credit courses in your schedule, you must select courses that indicate “(DC)” with the specific DC course number.
-If you do not select “(DC)” at the point of registration you will not be considered for DC.
+In order to secure DC courses in your schedule, you must select courses that indicate “(DC)” with the specific DC course number.
 Click here to view current course offerings and course numbers.

 6. Am I guaranteed a DC course if I request one?

 Like any other course request, requesting a DC course does not guarantee that you will get the course in your schedule.
 Not only must the course fit in with your other course requests, additionally, you must meet all course prerequisites, have a kumu recommendation (if required), as well as complete all additional paperwork or course eligibility requirements by the deadline set by the DC Program.